 Numerous studies show that a healthy diet is linked to a stronger heart.
 Instead of nitpicking over calories and writing down everything you eat, aim for a variety of colorful fruits and vegetables in your diet.
 Try cooking or experimenting with one new vegetable or fruit per week.
 This guide is a great resource with lots of ideas which you can even post to your fridge.
 From smoothies to roasting to steaming there are alot of fun ways in the kitchen to incorporate more colorful foods into your diet.

 2. Increase Your Movement

-Easier said then done during lockdown and while many of us are working from home, but adding in new and different movements throughout the day even if it's for only 10 or 15 mins will go a long way to keeping your heart healthy.
+Easier said than done with our busy schedules, but adding in new and different movements throughout the day even if it's for only 10 or 15 mins will go a long way to keeping your heart healthy.
 The Peleton app has an amazing variety of content for any level and any time period, and is offering a 30 day free trail...no bike required.
 Their 10 min stretch classes make for a good zoom break!
 A foam roller is also a great tool to add to your at home office and is another great 10 min movement option.

 3. Know Your Emotional Triggers

 Emotional stress can be just as damaging on the body as physical stress.
 When we feel overwhelmed with worry, fear, anger, or sadness for prolonged periods of time this can cause the stress hormone cortisol to go out of balance, which can lead to a myriad of different health issues including high blood pressure.
 Navigating difficult relationships, reliving a past trauma, and even watching the news with it's continuous flow of negative headlines can trigger an emotional response depending on the individual.
 Seeking help from a trained therapist, starting a mediation or gratitude practice, and journaling can all be helpful tools to managing high levels of emotional stress.